ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - `withdrawalData` (bytes32): Additional data required for processing withdrawals if needed.
   - `cctpType` (bool): Indicates if the swap is a CCTP operation.
   - `fd` (FeeDistributionData memory): Data structure containing fee distribution information.
-- **Flow:** Validates all input data, checks token balances, initiates the transfer of the specified amount, handles fee distributions, and if `cctpType` is true, performs a CCTP swap; otherwise, conducts a regular swap.
+- **Flow:** Validates all input data, checks token balances, initiates the transfer of the specified amount, handles fee distributions, and if `cctpType` is true, performs a CCTP swap; otherwise, conducts a regular cross-chain swap.
-- **Effects:** Initiates a token swap with or without cross-chain capabilities depending on `cctpType`.
+- **Effects:** Initiates a cross-chain token swap with or without CCTP, depending on `cctpType`.

 #### swapSignedAndCrossRouter
-- **Purpose:** Performs a signed token swap on the same network followed by initiating a setup for a potential cross-chain swap using the CCTP if specified.
+- **Purpose:** Performs a signed token swap on the same network followed by initiating a setup for a cross-chain swap, using CCTP if specified.
 - **Visibility:** External, Payable
 - **Modifiers:** `nonReentrant`
 - **Parameters:**